 Healthcare and Insurances

-From the contributions made to the social insurance, an employee has a right to sickness benefits, maternity benefits, an attendance allowance, compensation benefits and a funeral allowance and to damages in the event of bodily injury caused by an on-the-job accident.
-However, health insurance entitles each employee to benefit from public health care centers.
+From the contributions made to the social insurance, an employee has a right to sickness benefits, maternity benefits, an attendance allowance, compensation benefits and a funeral allowance, as well as damages in the event of bodily injury caused by an on-the-job accident.
+Employees are entitled under health insurance to benefit from public health care centres.

 Having used up at least 14 weeks of maternity leave after the delivery, the female employee can renounce the right to the remaining part of the maternity leave.
 In such a case, the remaining, unused time of the maternity leave is awarded to the employee – the father who is raising the child upon his written request.
-Additionally, the employee – the father who is raising the child has a right to two-week paternity leave.
+Additionally, the employee – the father who is raising the child – is entitled to a paternity leave of 2 weeks.

-While an employee is unable to work due to an illness or isolation caused by a contagious disease, lasting in total up to 33 days in a calendar year, and in the case of an employee who has reached 50 years of age, lasting in total up to 14 days in a calendar year, the employee retains the right to 80 per cent of his/ her remuneration.
-In case of an illness during pregnancy – within the period specified above – an employee retains the right to 100 per cent of her remuneration.
+While an employee is unable to work due to an illness or isolation caused by a contagious disease, lasting in total up to 33 days in a calendar year, and in the case of an employee who has reached 50 years of age, lasting in total up to 14 days in a calendar year, the employee retains the right to 80% of his/ her remuneration.
+In case of an illness during pregnancy – within the period specified above – an employee retains the right to 100% of her remuneration.
 If the period of incapacity to work should last longer, the employee is entitled to sickness benefits paid by the Social Insurance Agency.

 The employer is obliged to release an employee from work for a period of:

-2 days – in the case of the employee’s wedding, or his/her child’s birth or death and funeral of his/her spouse or child, father, mother, stepfather or stepmother;
+- 2 days – in the case of the employee’s wedding, birth of a child, or death and funeral of his/her spouse or child, father, mother, stepfather or stepmother;

 Pensions: Mandatory and Typically Provided

 At present, the retirement age is 60 years for women and 65 years for men.
-Only after reaching this age one may apply for the retirement pension.
-The exceptions are bridge retirement pensions for those working under special conditions or performing work of special character.
+Only after reaching this age, may one apply for the retirement pension.
+The exceptions are bridge retirement pensions for those working under special conditions or performing work of a special character.
 Such persons have a right to pension benefits at the age of 55 for women and 60 years of age for men.